This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - Nerve Strike: more for leveling and PvP, since stuns have a very small part in PvE enviroment.

-- Combat Readiness: a "tank" CD, which requires enemies to hit you - probably best use is for soloing elites, apart the PvP implications.
+- Combat Readiness: a "tank" CD, which requires enemies to hit you - probably best use is for soloing elites, not includin the entire PvP environment.

 - Level 45

-- Cheat Death: a second "free life" which can make trivial some fight mechanics - it has its niche.
+- Cheat Death: a second "free life" which can make trivial some fight mechanics - it has its niche, but you'll still be at very low hp, meaning more stress to your healers.

 - Level 60

 - Cloak and Dagger: it basically bakes with our openers a shadowstep.
-While it sounds cool, mobility-wise Shadowstep is still better in a generic raid enviroment.
-If you play Subtlety, with Shadow Dance you can make a greater use of it, so it's better to reconsider what to take (it will make much easier to make full use of Shadow Dance).
+While it sounds cool, mobility-wise Shadowstep is still better in a generic raid enviroment; doesn't work with Shadow Dance.
+Still nice for solo playing and leveling.

-- Shadowstep: a great mobility tool, and now you can use it over friendly targets.
-Can reduce a lot the downtime if used correctly.
+- Shadowstep: a great mobility tool, and you can use it also over friendly targets.
+Can reduce a lot the downtime if used correctly in many movement situations.

 - Level 75